-MTG Set Booster is one of the newer boosters.
-It was introduced with Zendikar Rising in 2020.
-It’s also one of the more unusual boosters, so today we’re taking a deeper look at Set Booster contents and other details.
+MTG Set Booster has now been around for a while, as it was introduced with Zendikar Rising in 2020.
+However, it’s quite unusual, so many players still don’t know exactly what’s inside it.
+That’s why today, we’re taking a deeper look at Set Booster contents and other details.

 What is a Set Booster?

-In short, Set Booster is a booster that can contain from 1 to 4 rare or mythic rare cards.
+In short, Set Booster is a booster for players who just want to open their packs.
+It contains from 1 to 5 rare or mythic rare cards.